Project cooperationUpdated on 20 April 2026

 The Data Science Lab serves as a facilitator for the secondary use of data from the Andalusian Public Health System to support research, development, and innovation (R&D&I).
 It promotes collaborative data analysis and the application of artificial intelligence to improve clinical practice and healthcare management.
 Its core areas of work include the generation of knowledge through AI and Big Data in R&D&I projects, addressing clinical questions and building data repositories that foster open science.
 The lab also evaluates AI-based healthcare solutions by validating algorithms.
 Finally, it specializes in the development of clinical decision support systems, designing and validating tools in multidisciplinary teams composed of data engineers, healthcare professionals, managers, and subject-matter experts, tailored to unmet needs within the health system.

-The ideal candidate should have a degree in computer engineering, telecommunications, mathematics, statistics, data science, bioinformatics, physics, psychology, or relevant experience in data science.
+The ideal candidate should have a background in data science, AI, bioinformatics, engineering or clinical research.
 They should also have at least one scientific publication or accessible code repository related to data exploration and analysis, machine learning model training and validation, data engineering and ETL, and experience working with Python, R, and SQL.
-The MSCA researcher will focus on pulmonology, COVID-19, infectious diseases, autoimmune diseases, public health, vaccine efficacy, gastroenterology, pharmacology, anesthesiology, cardiology, mental health, radiology.
+The MSCA researcher will focus on ICU, oncology, mental health, infectious diseases and public health.
 Additionally, the candidate should possess strong communication skills, be a team player, have excellent organizational skills, and be willing to travel occasionally.

 APPLICATION DETAILS